 I guess organ donors do realize this.
 They may not mention in their kidney donor stories, but it could be true for them too.

 I gave my kidney, but I received many learnings in return.
-Some of them I wish to share with you.
+Of them, I wish to share it with you.

-Donating kidney is like attaining "nirvana" on earth, while you are still alive!
+Donating a kidney is like attaining "nirvana" on earth, while you are still alive!

 Out of many kidney donor stories, you might find this one fascinating, as my decision to donate was not out of impulse or circumstance.
 I believe it was God's will.